chainer/chainerrl/examples/atari/a3c/README.md

 ## Training times

 We trained with 17 CPUs and no GPU.
+However, we used 16 processes (as per the A3C paper).

 | Statistic        |            |            |
 | ------------- |:-------------:|:-------------:|